gottscj/Hangfire.Mongo/README.md

 }
 ```

+### Configuration Overrides

+- `CheckQueuedJobsStrategy` (default: `Watch`)
+  - `Watch` uses change streams to watch for enqueued jobs.
+Will still poll using 'QueuePollInterval'.
+  - `Poll` will poll periodically using 'QueuePollInterval', recommended for large installments.
+  - `TailNotificationsCollection` uses a capped, tailable collection to notify nodes of enqueued jobs.
+Will still poll using 'QueuePollInterval'.
+Works with single node MongoDB instances.

 ## Naming Convention
 Hangfire.Mongo will ignore any naming conventions configured by your application.
 E.g. if your application use camel casing like this: